pbouzakis/spak/doc/app-providers.md

 # App Providers

-The `App` object is a singleton root object for a `yep-app` application.
+The `App` object is a singleton root object for a `spak` application.
 Modules in the system can rely on the fact that the following resources will always be present in the application.

 - ClientSession